acs2405/LSysGen/README.md

 ```

 or none like DOL's rules.
-A probabilistic l-system can include a weight for each rule (it is not necessary, every rule has a default weight of 1).
+A probabilistic l-system can include a weight for each rule (when the weight is not defined, a rule has a default weight of 1).
 The syntax is just adding the parenthesized value at the beginning of the rule.
 For example:

 ```
 (9) a -> a